splashdust/bevy_voxel_world/README.md

 });
 ```

 The `texture_index_mapper` callback is supplied with a material type and should return an array with three values.
-The values indicate witch texture index maps to `[top, sides, bottom]` of a voxel.
+The values indicate which texture index maps to `[top, sides, bottom]` of a voxel.

 ## Gotchas